toggledbits/PluginTools/README.md

 ### Step Four: Global Change #1 -- Namespace

 Now you're ready to make your first global change inside the files.
 It's simple.
 In all of the plugin files, change the string `YOURDOMAIN-NAME` (all caps as shown) to your selected namespace (from step 2 above).
-Make sure the namespace string is lowercase (so you are changing an uppercase string to a lowercase string).
+Make sure the new namespace string is all lowercase (so you are changing an all uppercase string to an all lowercase string).

 After you've done all the files, move on.

 ### Step Five: Global Change #2 -- Plugin Name

-Simple: global change the string "PluginBasic" to the compact name you used in step **three**.
+Simple: *in each file*, global change the string "PluginBasic" to the compact name you used in step **three**.
 That is, change the search string to the same as that you used in all the filenames.

 ### Step Six: Other Code Changes and Checks